Rick Nasheim: International career

 Nasheim became an Austrian citizen in 1990 and was eligible to play for the Austrian national team.
 He played at the 1994 and 1998 Olympic Winter Games and attended nine World Championships.

 Coaching career

-Nasheim began his coaching career at assistant at EHC Linz in Austria’s top-flight.
+Nasheim began his coaching career as an assistant at EHC Linz in Austria’s top-flight.
 He remained in that position until the end of the 2009-10 season and then accepted an offer from ERC Ingolstadt of the German elite league Deutsche Eishockey Liga.
 When the Ingolstadt team sacked Rich Chernomaz in December 2012, Nasheim took over as head coach on an interim basis.
 For the 2007 World Championships, he joined the coaching staff of the Austrian national team as an assistant.

 In the 2015-16 season, he served as assistant coach of Austrian EBEL side Vienna Capitals.
 He then worked as analyst for the Austrian TV channel Sky.
 In June 2017, Nasheim was named assistant coach of EBEL team Dornbirner EC, after having worked as a pro scout for the team the previous months.
+In June 2022, he went back to EHC Linz to lead the club's scouting department.